GMUCERG/fobos/docs/source/dut/index.rst

 Setup DUT Board
 ===============

-This section describes how to connect the supported DUTs to FOBOS Control and how to modify the DUTs if needed.
+This section describes how to connect the supported DUTs to FOBOS Control and how to modify the DUT Boards if needed.
 FOBOS supports the following boards as DUT: